 Universal Law of Gravitation

 Have you heard of the story about Sir Isaac Newton and a falling apple which was pulled toward earth by the force of gravity?
-An apparently unimportant event led to Newton’s formation of a fundamental law of nature (law of universal gravitation) which involves gravitational forces.
-We’ll discuss on this law now in this session of our online Physics coaching blog for high school students.
+An apparently unimportant event led to Newton’s formation of a fundamental law of nature (Law of universal gravitation or Law of Gravitation) which involves gravitational forces.
+We’ll discuss on this law now and also derive the equation of the Gravitational force.

 As said by this law of universal gravitation every object in this universe is attracting every other object towards it.
 This force of gravitational attraction between any two objects in the universe is inversely proportional to the square of the distance between the objects.
 This force is again directly proportional to the product of the masses of these two objects involved.

-Derivation – Deriving the formula of the gravitational force from the Law of Gravitation
+Derivation of Gravitational Force formula from the Law of Gravitation

 Say FG is the force of gravitational attraction between any two objects,